Nicholas282787728/CbLab/concepts/restoring-ms-exchange-data.md

 ## Restoring MS Exchange Data

+On this wizard page, you can restore your [Microsoft Exchange](/office.microsoft.com/en-us/exchange/) data from a backup.

 * Select backup storage

 * Specify the plan name
 * Restore files and folders
 * Select file versions to restore